lmammino/org-formation-sso-import/README.md

   -m <value>
   Pass the arn of the managing instance.
 If not provided will try to fetch for an existing one

+  --region <value>
+  -r <value>
+  Pass the region to be used.
+If not provided will use the value of the AWS_REGION environment variable.

   --verbose
   -v
   Enables verbose mode